-Diatomaceous earth is a naturally occurring mineral that comes from pre-historic freshwater lake beds and is of the highest quality.
-ProTerra DE is mined and processed right here in the U.S.A.
+Desect Diatomaceous earth insecticide is made from the highest quality of food grade Diatomaceous Earth.
+It is mined and processed right here in the U.S.A.

 Diatomaceous Earth (DE), also called diatomite or kieselguhr, is a naturally occurring product.